Victoria University (Australia): Footscray Park

 Footscray Park Campus on Ballarat Road, Footscray is the university's main campus and administrative centre.
 It offers higher education courses primarily in engineering, education and sport-related disciplines.
 It occupies a 7 ha site overlooking Flemington Racecourse and the Maribyrnong River.
-A A$68.5 million sport and learning precinct, including sport and exercise science research labs, was completed in early 2011.
+The A$68.5 million sport and learning precinct, including sport and exercise science research labs, was completed in early 2011.
 The campus also has a 25-metre swimming pool and a childcare centre.

 St Albans

-St Albans Campus on McKecknie Street, St Albans, is the university's health and education hub, with a focus on psychology, nursing, arts, and paramedic and biomedical sciences.
+St Albans Campus on McKenchie Street, St Albans, is the university's health and education hub, with a focus on psychology, nursing, arts, and paramedic and biomedical sciences.
 It is set on 32 ha of native grasslands and sugar gums.
 The new St Albans Health and Fitness Centre was opened in 2013.

 Footscray Nicholson

 Footscray Nicholson Campus is in central Footscray, on the corner of Nicholson and Buckley Streets.
 It delivers TAFE, VCE and short courses.
 Its new learning commons was opened in 2012 offering a broad range of educational and student services.